 Deadline: March 31, June 30, September 30, December 31

 5. ANNA Career Mobility Scholarships

 American Nephrology Nurses Association (ANNA) offers multiple scholarships to students interested in pursuing a career in nursing.
 These annual awards are for individuals who are current members of ANNA and enrolled in a Bachelor of Science in Nursing or advanced nursing degree program.
 There are five ANNA Career Mobility Scholarships, each one is $2,000.
-There is one Janel Parker Career Mobility Scholarship at $2,500.
-There are three NNCC Career Mobility Scholarships at $3,000.
+One Janel Parker Career Mobility Scholarship is $2,500.
+Also, there are three NNCC Career Mobility Scholarships at $3,000.
 There is one Dare to Soar Career Mobility Scholarship at $1,000.
-The applicant must have three letters of recommendation and submit a 250 word essay outlining his or her career goals.
+The applicant must have three letters of recommendation and submit a 250-word essay outlining his or her career goals.
 Any individual that is awarded a scholarship must provide proof of successful progress by report card, or transcript to ANNA.